Pavan8055-S/Calculator/README.md

 # Calculator
-Calculator using HTML and CSS
+Calculator using HTML, CSS and JavaScript
 Hi i'm Pavan S Diwakar
 This is a Calculator Webpage.